Red Sonja: Dynamite Comics (2005–present)

 In 2005, Dynamite Comics began publishing Red Sonja.
 The series debuted with an issue zero written by Michael Avon Oeming and Mike Carey and drawn by Mel Rubi.
 It depicts the original Sonja's death in issue #34.
 A new character of the same name, described as a reincarnation, takes her place from issue #35 through the series end at issue #80.

 In 2013, Dynamite launched a second ongoing Red Sonja series, written by Gail Simone with art from Walter Geovani.
-Simone noted in interviews that her version was slightly "rebooted", showing the character's beginnings.
+Simone noted in interviews that her version was rebooted, showing the character's beginnings.
 Issue #1 of Simone's run was released in July 2013 to positive reviews.
 The series lasted 18 issues.
 After Simone's run, Dynamite launched a third Red Sonja series in January 2016.
 The book featured Marguerite Bennett as writer and a redesign of the character by artist Nicola Scott.
 That series lasted six issues.

 In December 2017, a new Red Sonja comic series debuted with a zero issue priced at 25 cents by writer Amy Chu with art by Carlos Gomez.
 The series ran for 25 issues, ending in 2019.

 In November 2019, a new series by writer Mark Russell and art by Mirko Colak debuted to positive critical reception, leading into a spinoff series called Killing Red Sonja.
 Russell left the series after issue 24 and was replaced with writer Luke Lieberman, with art by Drew Moss.
 The series ran 28 issues.

 In mid-2021, Dynamite released the anthology Red Sonja: Black, White, Red.
 Each issue presents stories by different teams of artists and writers, including Kurt Busiek, Benjamin Dewey, Amanda Deibert, Cat Staggs, Mark Russell, and Bob Q. Also announced was a crossover with Project superpower.
 A sequel was released in November 2022 titled Vampirella vs. Red Sonja.

 In February 2021, Dynamite released a series titled Sonjaversal, depicting Red Sonja meeting her multiversal counterparts.
 That same month, Amanda Conner and Jimmy Palmiotti co-wrote the series Invincible Red Sonja with artist Moritat.

 In June 2021, the character appeared in Die!namite and Die!namite Lives.
 That same month, Dynamite Entertainment announced that a new series written by Mirka Andolfo and drawn by Giuseppe Cafaro would debut in September 2021.
 The first issue sold out its initial run of 32,000 copies, prompting a second printing.